 1) Start with Tadasana ( Mountain Pose) with weight equally distributed on both feet.

 2) Inhale, shift your body weight on the right foot.
+Now bend your left knee and lift your left foot off the floor.

 3) Hold instep of your left foot with your left hand.